-Marketing principles, personal selling, sales management and other aspects of marketing relevant to entrepreneurs operating in a global environment.
+Marketing principles, personal selling, sales management and other aspects of marketing relevant to entrepreneurs operating in a connected global marketplace.

 - Pre or Corequisite

 - ENTR 413